Home > Work > Specialists > Psychiatry in Saskatchewan

 • Only 45 minutes to cottage country from most communities

-• We are the largest employer in Saskatchewan with over 40,000 employees
+• Largest employer in Saskatchewan with over 40,000 employees

-• We provide health services including acute care, public health, primary care, home and community services, and mental health and addiction services
+• Provides health services including acute care, public health, primary care, home and community services, and mental health and addiction services

-• SHA fosters opportunities for clinical work, research, teaching, and academic appointments with the University of Saskatchewan
+• Fosters opportunities for clinical work, research, teaching and academic appointments with the University of Saskatchewan